Women's History Month: FLTCM April Beldo, CMDCM Jean Heitzman, LSC Latonya Starks, OS1 Jennifer Galvez and YN2 Tyquesha Hewitt

 Navy leaders and pioneers

-Q: Why did you decide to join/serve the Navy?
+Q: Why did I decide to join/serve the Navy?

-Q: Please tell us a story about someone perhaps in your family or otherwise, who has influenced you or challenged you to become more than you ever though you might.
+Q: Please tell us a story about someone, perhaps in your family or otherwise, who has influenced you or challenged you to become more than you ever thought you might.

-Q: Please tell us which past assignments are the most memorable to you and why?
+Q: Please tell us which past assignments are the most memorable and why?

 Q: What does being a leader in the Navy mean to you?